dell/dell-csi-extensions/docs/CONTRIBUTING.md

 * Lowering the issue count by preventing duplicate issues.
 * Streamlining the development process by preventing duplicate discussions.

 If you don't have the knowledge or time to code, consider helping with _issue triage_.
-The Karavi community will thank you for saving them time by spending some of yours.
+The CSM community will thank you for saving them time by spending some of yours.

 Read more about the ways you can [Triage issues](ISSUE_TRIAGE.md).